 Not Too Fresh

-Store your beans in an airtight container in a cool, dark place like a kitchen cupboard to avoid temperature changes and direct sunlight.
-Avoid the fridge or freezer!
-Air, moisture, heat, and light are the enemy of freshness and you’re too fresh to drink old coffee.
+Store your beans in an airtight container in a cool, dark place to avoid temperature changes and direct sunlight.
+A kitchen cupboard is nice!
+Avoid the fridge or freezer at all costs!
+Air, moisture, heat, and light are the enemy of freshness and you’re too fresh to drink stale coffee.

 A consistent grind particle size is crucial to making outstanding coffee.
 Burr grinders are a little more expensive than whirly-blades, but well worth it.
-Investing in a good burr grinder is the easiest, fastest way to dramatically improve your coffee experience.
+Investing in a good burr grinder is the easiest way to dramatically improve your coffee experience.

 Brew your coffee with water that’s between 200°F-205°F to achieve the proper extraction.
 Any cooler and the coffee will be lifeless, flat, and sour.
 Any hotter and the coffee will be bitter, caustic, and harsh.